flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

 glorious mechanism that allows you to circumvent your cognitive limits, allowing you to tie together disparate details into a neat conceptual package that you can easily hold in your working memory.
-Instead of having to hold "squeezable red ball honks nose adornment" in your mind, you only need the concept "clown nose."
+Instead of having to hold "squeezable honking red ball nose adornment" in your mind, you only need the concept "clown nose."
 The more a programming language lets you think and write in terms of abstractions, the more productive you will be.